HaramAHNparis8/HaramAHNparis8/README.md

 Hello, I am a Computer Science student.
 I have a strong interest in game development.
 I also like literature, traveling, and new experiences.

-I am studying Computer Science and Game Engineering at the University of Paris 8 Vincennes-Saint-Denis.
+I am studying Computer Science, Game Engineering at the University of Paris 8 Vincennes-Saint-Denis and web computer science at the University ISCOD.

 Tools